3lvir4/aoc2023/README.md

 of the current file doesn't get compiled along the current executed script.
 - Might not be the best performance wise but was too tired because of day 10.
 Didn't want to optimize.
 Was enough.

+Day 10 bis:
+- At last, completed second part, with a cool head.
+Wasn't that bad, I am pretty sure I just made the dumb mistake of filtering out the points which weren't poiting to a dot char.
+Might be why It was wrong in the first place.